 - Goji berries

-In a food processor, grind the rice with 1 cup of the water, adding more water a tablespoon at a time if needed.
-Add the sesame seeds and process until the mixture becomes a chunky paste, adding more water if needed (be sure to remember how much water you add in)
+- In a blender, grind the rice with 1 cup of the water, adding more water a tablespoon at a time if needed.
+Add the sesame seeds or black sesame powder and process until the mixture becomes a chunky paste, adding more water if needed

 You can add whatever toppings to the porridge if you like.
 I just thought adding some fresh fruits just make the whole presentation pops out 🙂 I added blackberries, slices of mandarin oranges, goji berries, and crunchy granola